-Greek god, Triton (son of Poseidon) is beautiful and selfish.
-He has an affair with Zeus mistress and Zeus punishes him by stripping him of his powers and sending him to the mortal realm where a woman must love him for himself and not his beauty.
+In A Touch of Greek by Tina Folsom, the Greek god, Triton (son of Poseidon) is beautiful and selfish.
+He has an affair with Zeus’s mistress, and Zeus punishes him by stripping him of his powers and sending him to the mortal realm where a woman must love him for himself and not his beauty.
 The catch?
-He’s sent to beauty obsessed United States.
+He’s sent to the beauty-obsessed United States.

-That I’m reviewing this book may be misleading because the book itself is not so much what this review is about.
+That I’m reviewing A Touch of Greek may be misleading because the book itself is not so much what this review is about.
 It’s labeled paranormal romance and self-published by the author and, as romance goes, I’ve read worse.
 Many of the reviewers of this story thought that the book should have been labeled erotica.
 I disagree.
 While it is more sex than plot, it’s hardly enough sex to be erotica.
-Will I read on in this series?
-No. I don’t regret reading this book but I don’t have any burning desire to read on with these characters.
+Will I continue reading this series?
+No. I don’t regret reading A Touch of Greek, but I don’t have any burning desire to read on with these characters.

-This was straight up girl porn.
-Greek god walks into a bar and beelines for hot woman who is with her not so hot friend.
-Said god notices not so hot friend when she drops ice into her cleavage and suddenly she is all he thinks about.
-He, a former man-ho, can’t even contemplate having sex with anyone but this not-so-hot figurative goddess.
-If you’re so inclined and read this book, I suggest making a drinking game of how many times Triton’s erection bites into the zipper of his jeans.
-I am not similarly equipped but if I were I would imagine after the second time this happened to me, I’d be investing in sweatpants.
+This was straight-up girl porn.
+Greek god walks into a bar and beelines for a hot woman who is with her not-so-hot friend.
+Said god notices not-so-hot friend when she drops ice into her cleavage and suddenly she is all he thinks about.
+He, a former man-ho, and can’t even contemplate having sex with anyone but this not-so-hot figurative goddess.
+If you’re so inclined and to read A Touch of Greek, I suggest making a drinking game of how many times Triton’s erection bites into the zipper of his jeans.
+I am not similarly equipped but if I were, I would imagine after the second time this happened to me, I’d be investing in sweatpants.
 I know, romance writers, not as hot to the imagination as jeans but then I’m a practical kind of girl.

 I laughed out loud several times at the language used during intimate encounters (“If he didn’t taste her now, he’d die of starvation.”
 “I’m always hard for you.”
 “Only you can save me.”).
-The author also had a very interesting solution to the he’s immortal and she’ll age that so plagues couples in books about vampires.
-I suggest aspiring writers with the same dilemma check this book out.
+The author also had a very interesting solution to the “he’s immortal and she’ll age” that so plagues couples in books about vampires.
+I suggest aspiring writers with the same dilemma to check this book out.

 As I said, all not the point of this review.

-This book has 95 reviews and held a five star rating until Amazon offered it free for a few days in December.
+A Touch of Greek has 95 reviews and held a five-star rating until Amazon offered it free for a few days in December.
 When looking at the reviews of those who didn’t like the book, I noticed a number of people saying that they’d read a few pages and stopped because they hadn’t realized it was erotica.
-While I don’t think if I’d only read one chapter of a book I’d write a review, these folks obviously felt that they had a responsibility to warn others.
+While I don’t think, if I’d only read one chapter of a book I’d write a review, these folks obviously felt that they had a responsibility to warn others.